-Going about my everyday life I often forget how much I am completely in love with the West End of G-Town.
+Going about my everyday life I often forget how much I am completely in love with the food on offer in the West End of G-Town.
 And then a moment of pure undiluted love and pleasure hits me square in the chops

-Singl-end is a hidden treasure, located just behind Sauchiehall Street on Renfrew Street.
-Once you enter this basement coffee shop come restaurant it’s hard not to be immediately enchanted by the large bo-ho style space.
-I loved the cool young funky vibe here, the cool decor and the huge tables of cakes that you have to walk by as soon as you walk in.
-It’s a little slice of chilled out heaven on a Sunday morning and I could imagine losing the whole day here just hanging out.
+Vibes: Singl-end is a hidden treasure, located just behind Sauchiehall Street on Renfrew Street it is extremely easy to miss, and if you didn’t know it was there you would never in a million years stumble upon it by accident.
+However, once you enter this basement coffee-shop-come-brunch-hotspot it’s hard not to be immediately enchanted by the large boho style space.
+I just love the cool relaxed funky vibe here.
+It’s a little slice of chilled out heaven on a Sunday morning and on many occasions I have lost 3-4 hours just hanging out and chatting with friends.

-The dish was absolutely lovely.
-The eggs were perfectly cooked and runny once the yolk was burst (yum!)
-There were 3 big chunks of the fennel sausage which was gorgeously meaty, and the bean and tomato sauce was packed with tangy flavour – although I wouldn’t exactly have called it spicy.
-It was still an incredibly well put together dish which was probably big enough for two.
+The dish when it arrived was absolutely lovely.
+The eggs were perfectly cooked and runny once the yolk was burst (yum!) and the bean and tomato sauce was packed with tangy flavour.
+Ever since the first time I tried this I thought it was excellent and it remains still an incredibly well put together dish today.
+It’s big enough for two, especially if you got a couple of sides and an extra portion of toast.

-I made an executive decision to leave about ⅓ of my eggs because there was no way I was leaving without trying a cake.
+I did however make an executive decision to leave about ⅓ of my eggs because there was no way I was leaving without my traditional Singl-end cake, and I had already spied a Biscoff Rocky Road on the menu that looked like a bit of me!

-Singl-end is a gorgeous hip cafe doing some really lovely tasty dishes which you can tell a lot of thought has gone into.
+Singl-end is still a gorgeous hip cafe doing some really lovely tasty dishes which you can tell a lot of thought has gone into.
 Would definitely recommend this spot….
-I’ll be back for sure.
+It’s a firm GFG favourite.